josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

   IETF-selected committee that oversees and directs IASA.
 Accountable to the IETF community.

+* ISOC - The Internet Society - An organization that assists the IETF with legal, administrative, and funding tasks.

 * IAD - IETF Administrative Director - The sole staff member responsible for carrying out the work of the IASA.
 An ISOC employee.